maciek-wozniak/CodersWarsztaty_2/README.md

 - AJAX with JSON data type

 Implemented features:
-- Adding, deleting, editing book
+- Add, delete, edit book
-- After click on book's title, book description and author will be shown
+- Description and author will be shown after clicking on book's title
 - Counter of ajax actions
 - Searching information about book using google api